SiliconLabs/peripheral_examples/series2/timer/timer_period_measurement_polled/readme.txt

 timer_period_measurement_polled

-This project demonstrates polled period measurement using the TIMER module.
-TIMER is initialized for input capture on Compare/Capture channel 0 for falling edge capture.
-The program waits for a falling edge and then the captured edge is read from CC0 and compared with the previously captured edge to calculate the period.
-The measured period is stored in the measuredPeriod global variable in units of microseconds.

-Example: for a 1 kHz input signal, the measuredPeriod variable will equal 1000.
+This project demonstrates period measurement using TIMER0.
+The main loop polls the CC0 flag, which is set after capturing a pair of falling edges, thus eliminating the need to poll for both edges associated with one waveform period.

+Once the flag is set, the two captured edge times are saved, and the overflow flag is checked in order to account for cases in which two edges span the time during which the counter rolls over from 0xFFFFFFFF (TIMER0 is 32 bits wide) to 0.
+These values are passed to the calculatePeriod() function, which returns the measuredPeriod as an integer value in microseconds, such that the measuredPeriod value shows 1000 for an input signal with a period of 1 kHz.

-Note: The range of frequencies this program can measure accurately is limited.
+Note: The range of frequencies this program can measure accurately is limited by the selected frequency of the EM01GRPACLK, prescaling of the local TIMER clock, and the counter width of the selected TIMER, e.g.
-The minimum measurable period is around 3 microseconds, or 333 kHz.
-At higher frequencies accuracy is diminished due to dropout, and above 333 kHz the interrupt execution time is longer than the signal period.
-For methods to measure shorter periods, see the timer_pulse_capture example.
+TIMER0 is 32 bits wide while other TIMERs are generally 16 bits wide.

-Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.
+Note: On EFR32xG21 devices, calls to CMU_ClockEnable() have no effect as clocks are automatically turned on/off in response to on-demand requests from the peripherals.
+CMU_ClockEnable() is a dummy function on EFR32xG21 present for software compatibility.

 ================================================================================